Aus Paper Charts

 If you are unfamiliar with chart symbols you should refer to the following publication: INT 1 Symbols Abbreviations Terms used on Charts.
 Several nations produce versions of this publication but the one most commonly used in Australian waters is British Admiralty publication NP5011 (INT1) Symbols, Abbreviations used on Admiralty charts (available from British Admiralty distributors).

-Quick guides to common symbols on charts can be found in the Australian Seafarers Handbook, Australian Chart and Publications Maintenance Handbook and the Understanding Chart Symbology fact sheet.
+Quick guides to common symbols on charts can be found in the Mariner's Handbook for Australian Waters (AHP20), Australian Chart and Publications Maintenance Handbook and the Understanding Chart Symbology fact sheet.

 Are there chart symbols that are not explained in INT1?